Titantek/ada-outlier-datastory/content.md

 Finally, we can conclude that the performance of llama3 has improved between 2007 and 2024.
 And so, the players playing in 2024 should be able to reach the target page in less clicks than in 2007.

+# Conclusion: A happy ending

+- We analyzed the performance of players on articles from 2007
+  - Article are not evenly distributed among each categories
+  - Failing the game seem to be affected by the categories of the starting and targeted articles.
+  - The success rate of parties decreased as the actual shortest path possible between two articles increased.
+  - We identified some factors that help to predict the difficulty of a party.
+The most important one was the number of different articles that lead to the target page.

+- We were able to compare the structure created by the links between pages between 2007 and 2024.
+  - An important number of articles changed names to a more specific one.
+  - The total number and average number of links per page increased since 2007.
+  - The average shortest path significnatly decreased
+  - No change in SCCs sizes
+  - Different network of the 0.5% top pagerank
+  - Decreased number of hops
+  - Higher clustering

+-

 # References